 Converting VBScript Scripts to Basic Scripts

-SyncBackPro V8 includes a new scripting engine that supports both Basic and Pascal.
+SyncBackPro V8 introduced a new scripting engine that supports both Basic and Pascal.
 Although the new Basic scripting language is very similar to VBScript, it is not identical.
-Although 32-bit SyncBackPro V8 still supports the old VBScript scripting, the 64-bit version of SyncBackPro cannot use VBScript scripting due to limitations in the 64-bit versions of Windows.
+Although 32-bit SyncBackPro still supports the old VBScript scripting, the 64-bit version of SyncBackPro cannot use VBScript scripting due to limitations in the 64-bit versions of Windows.
 Therefore if you want your Basic scripts to work in both the 32-bit and 64-bit versions of SyncBackPro then they need to be converted to the new Basic scripting language (or the new Pascal scripting language).

 The example scripts that are distributed with SyncBackPro have already been converted to the new Basic scripting language.

 Below are some tips on how to convert your VBScript scripts to the new Basic language scripts:

 •Change the script filename extension from .VBS to .BAS

 •In the header of the script change SBLang=VBScript to SBLang=Basic